d-koppenhagen/vscode-code-review/README.md

-# code-review README
+# vscode-code-review README

-This is the README for your extension "code-review".
+This is the README for your extension "vscode-code-review".
 After writing up a brief description, we recommend including the following sections.

 ## Features